 - Once you complete the preliminary preparations, you must submit the given documents to the relevant trade registry office,

-- A letter of application must be signed by the members of the Board of Directors or it must be signed by the members who are responsible for representing the company.
+- A letter of application must be signed by the members of the Board of Directors, or it must be signed by the members responsible for representing the company.
 The application must include; share capital, address, company name, tax office name and, a list of extension information,

 - Three copies of the Incorporation Declaration Form signed by authorized individuals.
 For foreign shareholders, four copies are required,